-- Collect #2 pencils to provide to any students who do not bring them. - For the Mathematics retest, print copies of the Guidelines for Completing Answer Grids, which can be found at mcas.onlinehelp.cognia.org/practice (optional). - Have authorized bilingual word-to-word dictionaries and glossaries available for students who are currently or were ever reported as ELs.
+- Collect #2 pencils to provide to any students who do not bring them. - For Mathematics, print copies of the Guidelines for Completing Answer Grids, which can be found at mcas.onlinehelp.cognia.org/practice (optional). - Have authorized bilingual word-to-word dictionaries and glossaries available for students who are currently or were ever reported as ELs.
+(See Appendix C for more information.)